 There were many people at the monastery – Westerners including us Americans, Europeans, Japanese, Tibetans, a few Indians and many local Ladakhis.
 Apparently the Cham dances draw large crowds – such that the major monasteries in Ladakh stagger their events so that they do not compete with each other.
 Also, the Cham dances used to be in the 12th Tibetan lunar month, which would be closer to early February – or in the 1st month to celebrate the New Year – still in the winter.
 However, observing the Cham dances is a method to obtain enlightenment (and the monks get to benefit others therefore by dancing), the dances are pretty much held in the summer in Ladakh where more people can benefit from watching.
 And as a large tourist draw, the monasteries profit more as well.

 Just to clarify about that last paragraph I am including this section, however due to my inferior intelligence, please pardon any mistakes I am making.
-There are many methods or ways to obtain enlightenment – by eating or by taste (eating tsok-blessed food or mani pills), by sight – observing Cham dances or seeing a serene, peaceful yogi; by reciting words – saying prayers or mantras; by actions – doing prostrations or circumambulating stupas, etc. And I am certain there are many other skillful means to work toward enlightenment that I am leaving out.
+There are many methods or ways to obtain enlightenment – by eating or by taste (eating tsok-blessed food or mani pills), by sight – observing Cham dances or seeing a serene, peaceful yogi; by reciting words – saying prayers or mantras; by actions – doing prostrations or circumambulating stupas, etc. Not to mention meditation and working on the union of Shinay (Calm Abiding) and Vipashana (Critical Insight).
+And I am certain there are many other skillful means to work toward enlightenment that I am leaving out.

 There were about a dozen dances each day.
 Some dances involved monks dressed up as animals – deer, or sometimes dressed as protector deities – it was fun to try to identify each one – Achi Chokyi Drolma was pretty easy to discern.
 Bakula Rangdrol Nyima Rinpoche is known as a profound Cham dancer, and as such, we were anticipating seeing him in action.
 Also, because he is a tulku (a recognized, reincarnated teacher), we could be pretty certain that his visualizations were clear and accurate.
 More on this in a future post.
 Each dance would last at least 15 minutes, with a few minutes of intermission between dances, or sometimes the monks would come out with all their instruments – drums, horns – short and long, symbols, etc – and parade around the courtyard.
 This seemed to me to be an introduction to the next dance.